Hi, and thanks for stopping by to check out my Opinion Outpost Review.

 Online surveys are great if you enjoy doing surveys.
 And they are good for people who are not necessarily looking for a big payday (just a little extra money).

 Of course, I've done many too.
 It's just that they are not my first choice, but that doesn't mean they aren't right for you.

 What I Like About Opinion Outpost

 - Despite the personal questions, they do make a decent effort to try and match you with relevant surveys.

-- As a Canadian, I like that it’s available in Canada… as well as other countries.
+- As a Canadian, I like that it’s available in Canada… as well as in other countries.

 - It should go without saying, but since the web is overflowing with scams, I like that Opinion Outpost is a legit survey site that pays out cash to its members.

 What I Don’t Like

 - Like all paid online surveys, it’s not a significant source of income.
 Especially for the amount of time you will invest.

 - Having to share personal and private information.